pacifics/PassDao/README.md

 - SetPartners: allows the smart contract creator to validate Eth addresses according to the mailing list.

-- SetLimits and SetFundingLimits: allows the smart contract creator to set the funding limits (amount and percentage of ether balance share) for all partners.
+- SetLimits and SetFundingLimits: allows the smart contract creator to set the funding limits (amounts and percentage of ether balance share) for all partners.

-- FundDaoFor: to send Eth from the Funding smart contract to the Dao and according to the set limits if the funding is fueled.
+- FundDaoFor: to send Eth from the Funding smart contract to the Dao according to the set limits (if the funding is fueled).

-- Refund: to refund the not funded amount.
+- Refund: to refund the amount that not funded the Dao.

 =